volodya-lombrozo/newsman/docs/do-you-trust-me.md

 - In PR Update All Project Dependencies, there is a risk related to strange decompiled object values with -- default values that may need attention in the future [#199].
 ```

-The more human-readable messages I leave, the easier it is for AI to analyze results.
+The more human-readable messages we leave, the easier it is for AI to analyze results.
 (Who would've thought, right? 🤔)
-As a result, I have becoming more disciplined in my pull requests.
-I've now developed much better-styled, grammatically correct, and descriptive messages that are more understandable.
+As a result, we've now developed much better - styled, grammatically correct, and descriptive messages in our issues and pull requests that are more understandable.
-So, it’s a nice improvement for people who read my PRs, not just for AI processing.
+So, it’s a nice improvement for people who read our PRs, not just for AI processing.

-However, I should admit that in some cases I went beyond that, and now I sometimes add additional markers like 'Risk 1: ...,' 'Risk 2: ...' in the text
+However, I should admit that in some cases when we need to go beyond that, we can add additional markers like 'Risk 1: ...,' 'Risk 2: ...' in the text
 (as I did [here](https://github.com/objectionary/opeo-maven-plugin/pull/259)) to get more precise answers from the AI.
 By doing this, the AI almost didn't make any mistakes.
 But do we really need the AI in this case at all?

-As you can see, it's exactly what I initially didn't want to do – structure my text and add meta information.
+As you can see, it's exactly what we initially didn't want to do at all – structure text and add meta information to PRs and issues.
 How ironic.

 ## Let's improve it?